Carson Thorn CPA hero background

 What is a Tax Provision?
 A Guide for Businesses

-Join our Raleigh CPAs as we break down the essentials of tax provisioning, helping small businesses understand its importance and navigate the complexities of accurate financial reporting.
+Join our Raleigh CPAs as we answer the question, "What is a tax provision?", break down the essentials of tax provisioning, and help small businesses understand its importance and navigate the complexities of accurate financial reporting.

 The provision consists of two components—current and deferred income tax expenses.